Wood Rot: Identify, Causes, Repair, and Prevention

 What Are the Different Wood Rot Treatments?

-Wood rotting treatment involves restoring structural strength and stopping fungal activity by repairing or stabilizing decayed wood.
+Wood rot treatment involves restoring structural strength and stopping fungal activity by repairing or stabilizing decayed wood.

 - Epoxy fillers: Epoxy fillers rebuild rotted wood sections with a durable resin.
-It will withstand over time and increase the aesthtic view of the wood.
+It will withstand over time and increase the aesthetic view of the wood.

 - Fungicides: Fungicides like Rust-Oleum or Concrobium can kill active fungi on the rotted wood.